-To generate an instant spreadsheet document without saving it in the Encyclopedia volume:
+To generate and open a spreadsheet document without saving it in the Encyclopedia volume:

 2 Navigate to the spreadsheet executable file in Items You Can Run and select Run and View, as shown in Figure 4-9.
 The spreadsheet output format appears.